-Item No: C0521(2) Item 29 Subject: NOTICE OF MOTION: INTERNAL OMBUDSMAN SHARED SERVICE (IOSS) Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
-From: Councillors Councillor John Stamolis, Councillor Julie Passas, Councillor Victor Macri and Deputy Mayor, Councillor Vittoria Raciti
+Subject: NOTICE OF MOTION: INTERNAL OMBUDSMAN SHARED SERVICE (IOSS)

+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

+From: Councillor Stamolis, Councillor Julie Passas, Councillor

+Victor Macri and Deputy Mayor, Councillor Vittoria Raciti

-- 1. Council convene a meeting of the 3 councils that share the Internal Ombudsman service to gauge their enthusiasm for the continuation of the service; and - 2.
-A report comes back to Council which is authorised by all 3 Councils.
+1. Council convene a meeting of the 3 councils that share the Internal Ombudsman service to gauge their enthusiasm for the continuation of the service; and

+2. A report comes back to Council which is authorised by all 3 Councils.